-- · The components included with the hardware option kit - T-10 Torx screwdriver
+- The components included with the hardware option kit - T-10 Torx screwdriver

-- Power down the server.

-- 2. Remove all power:

-- a.
-Disconnect each power cord from the power source.

-- b.
-Disconnect each power cord from the server.

-- 3. Do one of the following:
+- 2. Remove all power: - a.
+Disconnect each power cord from the power source. - b.
+Disconnect each power cord from the server. - 3.
+Do one of the following:

 - Extend the server from the rack.

 - Remove the server from the rack.

-- 4. Remove the access panel.
+- Remove the access panel.

 - 5. Do one of the following:

-- · Remove the air baffle.
+- Remove the air baffle.

-- If installed on LFF models, remove the midplane drive cage.
+- If installed, remove the 4LFF midplane drive cage.

-- 6. Remove the fan cage.
+- Remove the fan cage.

-- 7. Disconnect the cable from the front power/USB 3.0 connector.
+- 7. Disconnect the power switch module cable from the power switch/SID module connector.
+The SID module cable will be connected to this same connector.

 - 8. Remove the power switch module.
 Retain the T-10 screw for later use.